Introduction to Google Data Studio Filter

 I have created a filter called ‘another filter’ which shows the countries with the percentage of internet users greater than 50%.
 It has been applied to zero charts at the moment.

-Google Data Studio Filter: Create a filter
+Google Data Studio Filter: Another filter

 Once created, this filter can be applied to any chart in the report using the ADD FILTER option in the DATA panel.